Cetearyl Alcohol (30/70, eq. Lanette D)

 Solidification Range, ISO 3841-1997 50 - 54C

 Cetearyl Alcohol is a thickener or thickener in cream.
-It has a flake-like appearance.
-When mixed with any type of Cream Maker, it will add texture to the cream.
-There is more cream.
-Gives a thicker cream texture.
+It is in the form of flakes.
+When mixed with any Cream Maker, it will help increase the texture of the cream, make the cream heavier, and give a thicker cream texture.

-Cetearyl Alcohol is an occlusive emollient or helps coat the skin.
-To reduce the chance of skin water loss, it is a moisturizer in itself.
+Cetearyl Alcohol is an occlusive emollient or helps to coat the skin to reduce the chance of water loss from the skin, so it is a moisturizer in itself.

-Cetearyl Alcohol is made from a combination of Cetyl Alcohol and Stearyl Alcohol to help increase gentleness on the skin. and improve the efficiency of surface coating.
-Compared to Cetyl Alcohol alone
+Cetearyl Alcohol is a combination of Cetyl Alcohol and Stearyl Alcohol to help increase skin gentleness and improve skin coating efficiency compared to Cetyl Alcohol alone.

-Cetearyl Alcohol must be used with any type of Cream Maker because Cetearyl Alcohol cannot bind water with oil.
+Cetearyl Alcohol must not be used with any type of Cream Maker because Cetearyl Alcohol cannot bind water and oil.

-Cetearyl Alcohol will cause the whiteness of the cream.
-When applied to the skin If you don't want a white cast when applied to the skin.
-Please use Pentaerythrityl Distearate substitute
+Cetearyl Alcohol will cause a white cast when applied to the skin.
+If you do not want a white cast when applied to the skin, please use Pentaerythrityl Distearate instead.

 Example of using Cetearyl Alcohol to help make the cream heavier.